Don't have a boating licence yet, or are you still working on one?

 Because these boats are so light, you can easily go faster than 20 km per hour with a 5hp engine.

-What you can possibly do, if your own boat is going too fast, is to limit the engine at a specialist or fit a lighter outboard motor.
+If your own boat is going too fast, you can have the engine limited by a specialist or fit a lighter outboard motor.

 Open sailboat